seregazhuk/seregazhuk.github.io_old/_posts/2016-07-03-laravel-logging-to-db.md

 }
 {% endhighlight %}

 Next, we need to configure Monolog.
-Laravel users this library for logging.
+Laravel uses this library for logging.
 To use custom logging we need to override the `Illuminate\Foundation\Bootstrap\ConfigureLogging` class.
-Bur before we need to create a custom Mongolog `EloquentHandler` to store logs in database and a custom `RequestProcessor` preprocessor to add some more information from the request to our logs.
+Bur before we need to create a custom Mongolog `EloquentHandler` to store logs in a database and a custom `RequestProcessor` preprocessor to add some more information from the request to our logs.

 App/Vendors/Monolog/Handler/EloquentHandler: